srinivassaitangudu/helpers1/docs/general_background/all.common_abbreviations.reference.md

 # Common abbreviations

-- -> room, -> = "let’s go to the conference room" (typically the one pinned in the chat)
+- -> room, -> = "let's go to the conference room" (typically the one pinned in the chat)
 - AFAIK = as far as I know
 - AFK, AFTK = away from (the) keyboard